constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 fragments that will certainly not contribute to the SPARQL query based on a reachability criteria that can be the basis for a solver resolving a boolean equation combinaing the SPARQL FILTER expression and TREE Relation descriptions.
 <!-- Conclusion   -->
-This solver has been made available as open-source to demonstrate how it can generate faster results on the client for SPARQL queries with FILTER clauses over TREE fragmented Linked Datasets.
+This solver has been made available as open-source as part of the Comunica project to demonstrate how it can generate faster results on the client for
+SPARQL queries with FILTER clauses over TREE fragmented Linked Datasets.